Kirkcudbright Summer Festivities

 The first festival was a small affair over a few weeks in the summer.
 Over the years it has continued to grow not just in length but also in its reputation and stature.

-Festivities events now commence at the beginning of May and continue throughout the summer finalising in October.
+Festivities events now commence in March and continue throughout the summer finalising in December.

 There are some events that we believe should not be missed these include;-